Documentation for pybes3

 Performance

 pybes3 is designed to be fast and efficient.
-It uses numba to accelerate some of the operations, such as helix operations, digi identifier conversion, etc. When numba is not available, pybes3 will use C++ to accelerate the operations.
+It uses numba to accelerate some of the operations, such as helix operations and digi identifier conversion.
+When numba is not available, pybes3 falls back to C++ extensions.

 Data reading

-A simple benchmark is provided to compare the performance of pybes3 and BOSS8 in reading dst files:
+A simple benchmark compares the performance of pybes3 and BOSS8 in reading dst files:

 -